A Belgian tourist photographed two male lions ‘mating’ in the Lagoon area of the Kwando Concession in Botswana. Gay lion Pride perhaps?

-The lions can be seen getting affectionate in images taken on a recent safari trip by Nicole Cambré, a lawyer and photographer from Brussels, Belgium.
+Images taken on a recent safari trip by Nicole Cambré, a lawyer and photographer, show the lions getting affectionate.

-Cambré reveals that a guide said that the two lions had only begun to display their affectionate behaviour that very same week.
-The guide also suggested that the lions “may have crossed from Namibia,” Cambré told Yahoo!
-News.
+Cambré reveals that a guide said that the two lions only began to display their affectionate behaviour that very same week.
+The guide also suggested that the lions “may have crossed from Namibia.”

 Gay king of the Jungle?